CXwudi/vocadb-video-downloader-new/README.md

 An integrated cli-based media archiving solution for VocaDB, it can:

-1. read a favourite list in VocaDB and download them into a folder of JSON files (by calling [VocaDB APIs](https://github.com/VocaDB/vocadb-openapi-client-java/blob/main/README%20Original.md#documentation-for-api-endpoints))
+1. read a VocaDB favourite list and save it as a folder of JSON files (by calling [VocaDB APIs](https://github.com/VocaDB/vocadb-openapi-client-java/blob/main/README%20Original.md#documentation-for-api-endpoints))
 2. download the PV for each songs in the favourite list (using the output from 1. as input)
 3. extract the audio track from PV and add the thumbnail, tags to the extracted audio track (using the output from 2. as input)